Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Index Construction

-\sn optionally trains a task-agnostic mapping between data records (e.g., frames of a video) and semantic, task-agnostic embeddings.
+\sn optionally trains a mapping between data records (e.g., frames of a video) and semantic embeddings.
 The semantic embeddings have the desideratum that data records that have similar extracted attributes are close in embedding space, and vice versa for records that have dissimilar extracted attributes.
 For example, consider queries over object type and position.
 A frame with a single car in the upper left should be close to another frame with a single car in the upper left, but far from a frame with two cars in the bottom right.

 We describe our training method via domain-specific triplet losses and show a schematic in Figure~\ref{fig:sys-training}.
+We note that \sn's training procedure is optional: pre-trained embeddings can be also be used for the index if training is expensive.

-\minihead{Domain-specific triplet loss} To train the embedding DNN to produce embeddings that fulfill our desiderata, \sn uses the triplet loss~\cite{weinberger2009distance}.
+\minihead{Domain-specific triplet loss} To train the embedding DNN, \sn uses the triplet loss~\cite{weinberger2009distance}.
 The triplet loss takes an anchor point, a positive example (i.e., a close example), and a negative example (i.e., a far example).
-It penalizes examples where the anchor point and the positive point are further apart than the anchor point and the negative point.
-Formally, the per-example triplet loss is defined as
+It penalizes examples where the anchor point and the positive point are further apart than the anchor point and the negative point (see Section~\ref{sec:analysis}).